Downtown Cincinnati

 Downtown Cincinnati is one of the 52 neighborhoods of Cincinnati, Ohio.
 It is the central business district of the city, as well as the economic and symbiotic center of the Cincinnati metropolitan area.
 Originally the densely populated core of the city, the neighborhood was transformed into a commercial zone in the mid-20th century.
 The population was 5,835 at the 2020 census.

 History

-Downtown was the densely populated core of Cincinnati in the 19th and 20th centuries.
-The basin was amongst the most densely populated areas of any city in the United States from 1860 to 1900.
-It remained a large share of the city's overall population until urban renewal and highways tore up much of urban fabric in the 1950s and 1960s.
+Downtown Cincinnati developed from its founding in 1788 into a major 19th‑century commercial and industrial center, supported by steamboat traffic, meatpacking, and manufacturing along the Ohio River.
+By the late 1800s the basin was among the most densely populated urban areas in the United States, with growth constrained by the surrounding hills until the introduction of incline railways.
+The district also became the city’s civic and cultural hub, with significant commercial architecture and public institutions concentrated downtown.
+Mid‑20th‑century urban renewal programs and highway construction removed large portions of the historic built environment and reduced the residential population, reshaping the area into a primarily commercial core.